Azure/azure-sdk-for-net/CONTRIBUTING.md

 If you make a public API change `eng\Export-API.ps1` script has to be run to update public API listings.

+## Dev Feed
+We publish nightly built packages to a dev feed which can be consumed by adding the dev feed blob storage as a package source in visual studio.
+Follow instruction provided [here](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#package-sources).
+Use https://azuresdkartifacts.blob.core.windows.net/azure-sdk-for-net/index.json  as the source.

+You can also achieve this from the command line.

+`nuget.exe sources add -Name “Azure SDK for Net Dev Feed” -Source “https://azuresdkartifacts.blob.core.windows.net/azure-sdk-for-net/index.json”`

+You can then consume packages from this package source.

 # On-boarding New Libraries

 ### Project Structure